ReqqQ/generatePromoteCodes/readme.md

 ### INSTALATION

 * After download run from terminal `composer install && composer dump-autoload`
-* If you run in ubuntu remember about add permissions to folder `chmod 777 -R Freshmail`
+* If you run in ubuntu remember about add permissions to folder `chmod 777 -R `
 * Open index.php on the server with PHP if you want to web browser Generator
 * If you prefer terminal run command below